 Image used under Creative Commons from philosophygeek

-Freezing in the original container
+Freezing in the Original Container

 This way, obviously, works only for store-bought hummus.
 You can simply take the original container while it’s still unopened and put it into the freezer and you’re done.
 As long as the container is unopened, it should be fine in the fridge because it’s sealed well.
 After you’ve opened it for the first time, it’s a good idea to wrap it with foil or put it into a freezer bag before putting into the freezer, especially if you’d like to store it there for an extended period of time.

-Freezing in small portions
+Freezing in Small Portions

 If you use only a small amount of hummus at a time, it’s better to freeze it in smaller portions.
 This way you’ll be able to thaw only as much of it as you need at a certain time.
 You can do that in at least two ways.
 First of them is by using a baking sheet – put a number of scoops of hummus on it, each one large enough for one serving, and put the baking sheet into the freezer to freeze the scoops.
 Once frozen, transfer them into an airtight container or a freezer bag, label it and put back into the freezer.
 The second way to do that is by freezing hummus in a series of small containers.
 Either way, you end up with small portions of hummus and you can easily thaw one, two, or all of them at a time.

-Freezing in an airtight container
+Freezing in an Airtight Container

 This one is quite easy.
 Transfer all your hummus into a lidded plastic container (make sure it’s an airtight one).
-Make sure you leave some headspace in the container, because hummus expands a little when frozen.
+Make sure you leave some headspace in the container because hummus expands a little when frozen.
 One more thing – many people suggest that adding a tablespoon of olive oil at the top of the dip will help with maintaining texture while freezing and thawing, so it’s worth doing as well.
 If you plan to freeze it for a very long time, it’s a good idea to put the container into a freezer bag to reduce freezer burn.

 Sometimes hummus separates, gets watery or loses its creamy texture after thawing, that’s perfectly normal.
 Just give it a good stir and it’ll (in most cases) be back to normal.
 If that doesn’t help, you can add a little olive oil and stir the dip once again.
 That should help.

-The thing you need to know is that the consistency of the dip will probably be a little altered, even after stiring and adding some olive oil.
+The thing you need to know is that the consistency of the dip will probably be a little altered, even after stirring and adding some olive oil.
 That’s normal.
 These changes in consistency also vary depending on the manufacturer of it or proportions of ingredients used to make the hummus.
 So, if you’re not satisfied with the texture of hummus after thawing, consider trying another manufacturer or changing the recipe a little.

 Once hummus is defrosted, you should consume it within 5 to 7 days.
 Make sure you won’t freeze the same hummus more than once.
 If you’ve found yourself with a too big portion thawed, consider freezing in small portions next time.